Can You Reuse Coffee Grounds? Here’s 11 Ways How, From Skincare to Gardening

 11. Eliminate smells

-Food & Wine recommends baking your used grounds to dry them, then keeping a cup of them in your refrigerator to absorb smells.
-You can use them to eliminate odors in other areas of your home.
+Save your baking soda for that next batch of cookies.
+Food & Wine recommends baking your used grounds to dry them, then keeping a cup of them in your refrigerator to absorb smells and act as a deodorizer.
+You can also use them to eliminate odors in other areas of your home.
 One idea is to put them in a low, flat plastic container with several small holes in it.
 Leave the container inside your garbage can beneath the garbage bag, or under a seat in your car.

 We’re all trying our best to find ways to reuse and recycle.
 Try these tips and feel even better about your morning cup of coffee.
 Next, find out how to choose coffee beans that taste delicious.